hyperledger/fabric/docs/source/dev-setup/devenv.rst

 Installing SoftHSM
 ^^^^^^^^^^^^^^^^^^
+SoftHSM is only required if you would like to run the SoftHSM integration tests (integration/pkcs11 directory).
+If you don't install and configure SoftHSM, the integration tests will automatically be skipped.
 Ensure you install ``2.5`` of softhsm, if you are using a distribution package manager such as ``apt`` on ubuntu or Homebrew on Mac OS, make sure that it offers this version otherwise you will need to install from source.
-Version 2.6 of SoftHSM is known to have problems.
-Older versions than 2.5 may work however.
+Version 2.6 of SoftHSM is known to have problems (but there is evidence integration tests pass on 2.6.1).

 When installing SoftHSM, you should note the path where the shared library ``libsofthsm2.so`` is installed you may need to have to provide this later in an environment variable to get the PKCS11 tests to pass.